bisudoh/enclosed/CONTRIBUTING.md

 ## Code of Conduct

 This project adheres to the [Contributor Covenant](https://www.contributor-covenant.org/).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to <corentinth@proton.me>
+Please report unacceptable behavior to <siba.santosh@sudohash.in>

 ## How Can I Contribute?

 ### Reporting Issues

-If you find a bug, have a feature request, or need help, feel free to open an issue in the [GitHub Issue Tracker](https://github.com/CorentinTh/enclosed/issues).
+If you find a bug, have a feature request, or need help, feel free to open an issue in the [GitHub Issue Tracker](https://github.com/bisudoh/enclosed/issues).
 You're also welcome to comment on existing issues.

 ### Submitting Pull Requests